 Producing an effective mailshot

 Taking a mailshot from concept to final artwork takes time.
 To ensure the process goes smoothly, break down the jobs into stages.
 The style of photography, the weight of the paper, the words on the page, the colour of the envelope - all these elements have the power to persuade or put off your potential customers.
-Allow time to edit and refine the words and images to make sure you get it right.
+Allow time to edit and refine the words (or hire a copywriter) and images to make sure you get it right.

 Unless you have strong design skills in-house, it's a good idea to find a design professional to help lay out the mailshot.
 A freelance designer will be the cheapest route, or you can approach a local design agency.
 Alternatively, you could ask your printer to handle the design as well as the printing.
 Whoever you choose, make sure you see lots of examples of their work to ensure they offer the best service.